mikecroucher/Git_Academic_Benefits/Readme.md

 ## Tracking down what went wrong

+## Providing a back up of your project

 # Collaboration and Community

 How git and GitHub can make it easier to collaborate with others on computational projects.